 A suitably qualified ECO should be appointed to oversee the project.
-Recommendations as set out by the specialists and captured in the EMPr should be adhered to at all times.
+Recommendations as set out by the specialists and captured in the EMPr and RMMP should be adhered to at all times.

 A rehabilitation plan should be agreed upon and implemented after construction.

-(e) Please indicate the recommended periods in terms of the following periods that should be specified in the
+(e) Please indicate the recommended periods in terms of the following periods that should be specified in the environmental authorisation: i. the period within which commencement must occur; To be confirmed. ii. the period for which the environmental authorisation is granted and the date on which the development proposal will have been concluded, where the environmental authorisation does not include operational aspects; To be confirmed.

-environ mental authorisation:

-i. the period within which commencement must To be confirmed.

-occur;

-ii. the period for which the environmental

-authorisation is granted and the date on To be confirmed.

-which the development proposal will have

-been concluded, where the environmental

-authorisation does not include operational

-aspects;

-iii. the period for which the portion of the N/A

-environmental authorisation that deals with

-non-operational aspects is granted; and

-iv. the period for which the portion of the N/A

-environmental authorisation that deals with

-operational aspects is granted.
+iii. the period for which the portion of the environmental authorisation that deals with non-operational aspects is granted; and N/A iv. the period for which the portion of the environmental authorisation that deals with operational aspects is granted.
+N/A